devhl-labs/CocApi/README.md

 There are also a few static methods in this class that may be useful.
 The test program will output the following:<br/><br/>
 ![Test Program console output](/images/console.jpg)\

-The queued clan will contain whatever is already stored in memory.
-The queuedAsync clan will return what is in memory.
-If nothing is found or if the object is expired, it will query the API.
-The fetchedAsync clan will only return what the API returns.

 ## [CocApi](/CocApiLibrary/CocApi)
 The CocApi class is the entry point to this library.